fmorriso/AlienInvasion/README.md

 # AlienInvasion
-Alien Invasion Game using Python and PyGame
+Alien Invasion Game using Python and PyGame with auto scaling using PyAutoGUI
 # References
 Python Crash Course, by Eric Matthews
 # Changes I made